kolerov/synopsys-doc/doc/index.rst

 .. only:: html

-   Weelcome to GNU Toolchain for ARC documentation!
+   Welcome to GNU Toolchain for ARC documentation!
    ===============================================

 .. toctree::